google/flatbuffers/docs/source/Compiler.md

 -   `--no-prefix` : Don't prefix enum values in generated C++ by their enum type.

+-   `--gen-includes` : (deprecated), instead use:
--   `--gen-includes` : Generate include statements for included schemas the generated file depends on (C++).
+-   `--no-includes` : Don't generate include statements for included schemas the generated file depends on (C++).

 -   `--gen-mutable` : Generate additional non-const accessors for mutating